dilshads/telegram-bot-nova/README.md

 Note this is just a random number to illistrate the example.

-### sendDocument
+### sendFile
 Use this to send a file to a target chat.
-You'll need to collect the `video.file_id` with onVideo.
+You'll need to collect the `file.file_id` with files.
 Be aware that file_id is unique per bot, meaning if you give the id to another bot and tried to send it.
 It won't work.

 *Required Perimeters*
 * `chat_id_or_chat_username` Target chat id **{Number}** or chat username **{String}**.
 Chat username example "@MyGroup".